 Bleachers are not available this year.

-Parents of younger players (U5, U6), we recommend staying near the field to assist with player needs such as shoe tying or bathroom trips.
+Parents/guardians of our youngest players (U5, U6) should plan to stay near the field to assist with player needs such as shoe tying or bathroom trips.

 Please review COVID-19 parent responsibilities: https://www.sharonsoccer.org/covid-19-information/parents-players